 Preparing for period closing

-Even if you do not run the closing program for Project Accounting, you should consider the order in which other processes occur toward the end of a period and how they impact subsequent processes.
+Even if you do not run the closing program for Project Accounting, you should consider the order in which other processes occur toward the end of a period and how they affect subsequent processes.
 Each of these items is conditional, based on how you use Project Accounting and Billing and Revenue Management.

 Use this table to identify timing considerations for activity-related processes that generally occur at the end of an accounting period: